CastelBrando Museum – Cison di Valmarino

 Weapons, costumes, musical instruments and carriages in a castle in Veneto.
 All year long

-CastelBrando is a fascinating mix of periods and styles, and one of the oldest and largest castles in Europe.
+CastelBrando is both a Museum and a Hotel representing a fascinating mix of periods and styles and one of the oldest and largest castles in Europe.

 Inside the Roman fortress, there is CastelBrando Museum, a true story keeper enabling visitors to take a trip back in time, a journey through history that develops through the majestic entrance staircase, the noble rooms, the seventeenth-century halls and the “Hall of Emblems,” up until the terraces and gardens overlooking the enchanting Prosecco wine hills.

 The museum is open all year round and is divided into 6 areas hosting pictorial and thematic exhibitions.

 – Historical carriages – placed in the castle’s eighteenth-century cryptoporticus, are exposed carts and carriages built between the 18th and the 19th century.
 Among them, there is also an accurately reproduced Roman biga.
 The carriages tell the story and evolution of means of transport up until the invention of cars.

 Inside the castle: one area is open with free entry during the opening hours of La Fucina Pizzeria Restaurant

 – Romana Claudia Augusta Road – iconographic path investigating the story of the ancient Claudia Augusta road, linking the Adriatic Sea to the Danube.
 The road was named after Emperor Claudius who completed it around 47AD.